 For most areas over 1,500 square feet it will usually be worth doing the maths.
 Seeing which solution offers the best value.
 If you are new to the idea of hydroseeding you might be in for a pleasant surprise.

 While the process of hydroseeding itself is quick and easy, like all important tasks, the old adage “measure twice – cut once” comes into play here.

 We strongly advise taking an initial soil test to ascertain the acidity and toxicity of your area.
 The results may inform the sort of seeds you should use.
 For example, areas with high toxicity may need a hardier seed, or treatment.

 Of course, this would be true regardless of the method of growing.
-Whether you had sewn, opt for hydroseeding or decide on turf, the underlying soil is an important consideration.
+Whether you had sown, opt for hydroseeding or decide on turf, the underlying soil is an important consideration.
 See our ranger of tool and guides to help you here.

 When to Hydroseed

-We explained why spring is the best time to install a hydroseed lawn, but often this in ignored due to other factors.
+We explained why spring is the best time to install a hydroseed lawn, but often this is ignored due to other factors.
 Construction projects take up the summer and then lawns are installed in late summer or fall.
 They will struggle to grow because of the heat, dry weather, or simply because they don’t have enough time to get established before winter hits.

 Browse our Hydroseeding supplies here, or give our sales team a call on 01684 212 025 to talk through your project and receive expert advice.
 Alternatively, send us an email at [email protected] and we will get back to you ASAP with any information or quotes you might need.